 We are really big on stories like Emma’s and are increasingly running with a tribe of local business leaders writing similar ones.
 Our desire is to see more restoration…

-At SummitTrek, we exist to restore leaders and their businesses to their original intended purpose through coaching.
+At SummitTrek, we exist to restore leaders and organizations to their original intended purpose through coaching.

 While we are privileged and honored to help coach dozens of leaders (and their teams) toward that kind of restoration, we desire to see more of these kinds of stories.
 One of the ways we’ve done that is through a several hundred of these posts we’ve connected to a several hundred of you.
 Another is to gather leaders for a few hours to introduce them to a roadmap and help them take some actual steps toward the restoration other leaders are finding.

 And what better location could there be than the Hotel Emma?
-Please consider joining us for a small gathering of leaders there on Oct.
-11 from 9-1.
-We'll lay out our “roadmap”, actually take some clear steps, and enjoy an incredible lunch from the award-winning “Supper” restaurant.
+Please consider joining us for a small gathering of leaders there on September 7th, 2018 from 9-1.
+We'll lay out our transformation roadmap, actually take some clear steps, and enjoy an incredible lunch from the award-winning Supper restaurant.
 We’ve limited spaces in order to foster great interaction.

 Read more about it HERE.